packbackbooks/engineering-docs/careers/software-engineer.md

 * Participate in team meetings and provide progress updates.
 * Adhere to team norms, coding standards and best practices.
 * Troubleshoot basic software issues and bugs.
+* Participate in on-call rotations with support from senior engineers.
+* Support project leads and learn the fundamentals of project leadership.

 ## Engineer II (IC 3a)